 6.3 g fat, 3.73g saturated

 6% DV Vitamin A

 Also contains zinc, selenium, sodium, and iron

 Mozzarella is a fresh cheese that originated from Southern Italy, where it is typically made with water buffalo milk.
 Stateside, it's more frequently made with cow's milk.

 Like other cheeses, mozzarella boats gut-healthy probiotics, protein, fat, and nutrients to support whole body health, in moderation.
 Specifically, mozzarella is filled with energy producing B vitamins, including vitamin B12, which is supportive for red blood cell health.

-Mozzarella cheese is an Italian no-brainer and can (and should) be added to pasta, pizza, salads, grain dishes, baked dishes, and stuffed in hearty squashes for a filling vegetarian meal.
+Mozzarella cheese can (and should) be added to pasta, pizza, salads, grain dishes, baked dishes, and stuffed in hearty squashes for a filling vegetarian meal.